fyodorovich/Timebank-Toolkit/sales_cycle.md

 ## Making Contact<a name="Making_Contact"></a>
 This usually means your audience contacting you, via the **web site**, **email**, or **social feeds**.
 If you are at an event, you may be the one to **start up a conversation**.
-* online enquiries

 ## Qualifying the Lead<a name="Qualifying_the_Lead"></a>
-Not every timebank has entry requirements but those that do need to determine whether the lead can join the group.
+Not every timebank has entry requirements but those that do need to determine whether this person can join the group.
 This may be as simple as asking for a photo ID.
-It could involve asking for and checking with their referees; by a background check, such as Ministry of Justice provides.
+It could involve asking for references and checking their _bona fides_ with their referees; or performing a background check, such as Ministry of Justice provides.
 These processes are designed to ensure that the entire group has a level of assurance that the people they'll meet are genuine and trustworthy.

 ## Nurturing the Lead<a name="Nurturing_the_Lead"></a>
 Not everyone will sign-up immediately, some people are shy or cautious and need more assurance before they will participate. **Introduction days** and **training days** provide an opportunity to spend time with one or a small group to build trust with your new members.